Depressed by how much you throw away? Follow these 10 steps to shed unsightly waste.

 Nothing fills your bin faster than cleaning up with paper towels.
 Forests were cut down for this, and quitting is easy.
 Cloths, rags or reusable kitchen roll will do the job and they don’t have to be re-bought and schlepped home from the supermarket every week.

-For a super skinny bin: Swap paper tissues for hankies (or, kindest on the nose, old t-shirts cut up into squares) and exchange your foam washing-up sponge for a reusable unsponge or biodegradable one.
+For a super skinny bin: Swap paper tissues for hankies (or, kindest on the nose, old t-shirts cut up into squares) and exchange your foam washing-up sponge for a reusable unsponge.

 2. Boycott superfluous sachets